Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Special K ahler Metric Singularities on

-The remainder of this section is organized as follows.
-Subsection~\ref{prelim B2g-2} establishes several preparatory lemmas.
-Subsection~\ref{step1 B2g-2} implements Step~(1) of Construction~\ref{construction}, in which we construct $3g-3$ pairs of curves on $\widetilde{\Sigma_{q_0}}$ with prescribed intersection numbers.
-Subsection~\ref{step2 B2g-2} corresponds to Step~(2), involving the deformation of these curves to the spectral fibers $\widetilde{\Sigma_q}$ for each $q \in \mathcal{U}$.
+The section is organized as follows.
+Subsection~\ref{prelim B2g-2} provides preparatory lemmas.
+Subsection~\ref{step1 B2g-2} implements Step~(1) of the construction by specifying $3g-3$ pairs of cycles on $\widetilde{\Sigma_{q_0}}$ with prescribed intersection numbers.
+Subsection~\ref{step2 B2g-2} covers Step~(2), deforming these cycles to the spectral fibers $\widetilde{\Sigma}_q$ for $q \in \mathcal{U}$.
 Finally, Subsection~\ref{results B2g-2} presents the main asymptotic results.